DIY Nipple Cream for Breastfeeding

 Choosing Safe Ingredients

 Since this cream is essentially ingested by a nursing baby, I made sure to use ingredients that are safe, natural, and have a low chance of allergic reaction.
-For this reason, I decided not to use almond oil, beeswax, or coconut oil (as much as I love it) because these all have a small chance of allergic reaction.
-I also didn’t use any essential oils in this recipe as I have concerns about ingesting them even as an adult and never use them on babies.
+For this reason, I decided not to use almond oil, beeswax, or coconut oil.
+As much as I love these ingredients they have a small chance of an allergic reaction.

 Nipple Cream Ingredients